 a) Elevated Feet Form

-- You can go for an elevated bridge if you want to support your feet in the exercise.
+- You can use an elevated bridge to support your feet in the exercise.

 - Use an inflatable exercise ball to do this variation.